Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping

 \subsubsection{Discrete Time Delays}

 \textbf{Scalar Equations}

-We continue with our theme of motivation from the prototypical diffusion-advection model \eqref{prototype}.
-Perhaps the most obvious way to include memory of past occurrences in this framework is to consider the case where the advective potential $a (x,t)$ is given by the solution itself, $\tau$ units in the past, i.e. $a(x,t) = u(x,t-\tau)$, which shall henceforth be denoted by $u_\tau := u(x,t-\tau)$.
-This is the form derived and investigated in \cite{Shi_JDDE}, along with the additional inclusion of a birth/death process.
-The equation describing the evolution of the population $u(x,t)$ is given by \eql{ \frac{\p u}{\p t} = d_1 \D u - \g \grad \cdot ( u \grad u_\tau ) + f(u), }{delayprototype} where $d_1 > 0$, $\g \in \mathbb{R}$, and the growth term $f(u)$ is roughly of logistic type.
+We continue with our motivation from the prototypical diffusion-advection model \eqref{prototype}.
+Perhaps the most obvious way to include the memory of past occurrences is to consider the case where the advective potential $a (x,t)$ is given by the solution itself, $\tau$ units in the past, i.e., $a(x,t) = u(x,t-\tau)$, which {we denote} by $u_\tau := u(x,t-\tau)$.
+This is the form derived and investigated in \cite{Shi_JDDE} {in addition to} a birth/death process.
+The equation describing the evolution of the population $u(x,t)$ is given by \eql{ \frac{\p u}{\p t} = d_1 \D u - \g \grad \cdot ( u \grad u_\tau ) + f(u), }{delayprototype} where $d_1 > 0$, $\g \in \mathbb{R}$, and the growth term $f(u) \in C^{1} (\mathbb{R}^+)$ is roughly of logistic type{, i.e., $f(0) = f(1) = 0$ and $f(u) < 0$ for $u > 1$}.
 We again emphasize the relation between the standard diffusion-advection equation \eqref{prototype} and the form found in equation \eqref{delayprototype}: the bias in movement is given explicitly by $u_\tau (x,t)$, where $\tau > 0$ can be thought of as the \textit{averaged} spatial memory period.
-Intuitively, it does not make logical sense to assume that organisms make a constant reference to information obtained \textit{exactly} $\tau$ time units ago.
+Intuitively, it {is not reasonable} to assume that organisms make a constant reference to information obtained \textit{exactly} $\tau$ time units ago.